 - Pain and stiffness in the back, chest, abdomen, neck, hips, and shoulders, as well as extremities; such as: arms, legs, and feet.

 - Whiplash and other traumatic injuries

-- Instrument adjustments, which involve a spring-loaded device called an Activator.
+- Instrument adjustments - involves a spring-loaded device called an Activator.

-- Lumbar Diversified/Palmer or "Manual" adjustment, in which the chiropractor applies a firm, yet quick thrust with their hands to a misaligned vertebra while the patient lies on his or her side.
+- Lumbar Diversified/Palmer or "Manual" adjustment - the chiropractor applies a firm, yet quick thrust with their hands to a misaligned vertebra while the patient lies on his or her side.
 Traditionally used on people who are in good physical condition with strong bone density and qualify as being of good to advanced physical fitness.